2026 Availability- Expected pickup date is April 27th

 Littleleaf Pussytoes (Antennaria microphylla) is an extremely hardy and drought tolerant native groundcover that grows naturally all over Utah.
 It's evergreen foliage grows tight together, forming a carpet-like appearance all year round.
 Tiny white or pink blossoms appear in the early summer and look like the pads on a kitten's foot.
-This little plant looks beautiful in rock gardens, along the border of xeric gardens, or in-between pavers and stepping stones, and requires no supplemental irrigation once established.
+Littleleaf Pussytoes looks beautiful in rock gardens, along the border of xeric gardens, or in-between pavers and stepping stones, and requires no supplemental irrigation once established.
 If growing between pavers or stones, flowers can be removed to keep a lower growth habit if desired.
 Littleleaf Pussytoes will gently spread by stolons, but is not aggressive.

 Littleleaf Pussytoes